 First things first, don’t panic.
 Take a reality check and look at what your child already does.
 Consider how many times they have physical education lessons each week and ask them what they do during their breaks at school.
 If they are very active, such as playing ball games, then they may be well on their way to meeting the target.
 If not, there are a few simple things we can do to instill good behaviors.

 Not all kids like team sports for lots of different reasons.
 These can be things like fear of the ball, stage fright, or preferring to work on their own.
-This is not the end of the world and there are rafts of different physical activities out there to cater for all sorts of different kids.
-Swimming is a fantastic all round physical workout, but consider things like yoga, golf, tennis, martial arts, dance, and inline skating to name a few.
+This is not the end of the world and there are rafts of different physical activities out there to cater to all sorts of different kids.
+Swimming is a fantastic all-around physical workout, but consider things like yoga, golf, tennis, martial arts, dance, and inline skating to name a few.